facebook

 • MEV-Boost: Helps block proposers securely manage transaction ordering.

-• Mechanism: Utilize zero-knowledge proofs (ZKPs) for private trades.
+Mechanism: Use zero-knowledge proofs (ZKPs) to facilitate private trades.

 Economic Disincentives

-• Mechanism: Impose penalties for front-running attempts, enforced via smart contract logic.
+Mechanism: Impose penalties for front-running attempts, enforced directly via smart contract logic.

 Off-Chain Mitigations

-• Mechanism: Group trades into batches executed at the same price to prevent exploitation of individual transactions.
+Mechanism: Group trades into batches that execute at the same price, thereby preventing the exploitation of individual transactions.

 • Flashbots: For private transaction relays and MEV-aware strategies.

-• Uniswap V3 Oracle: Mitigates price manipulation with time-weighted average prices.
+• Uniswap V3 Oracle: Mitigates price manipulation using time-weighted average prices.

-• OpenZeppelin Contracts: Provides security primitives like rate limits.
+• OpenZeppelin Contracts: Provides security primitives such as rate limits.

 Continuous Monitoring and Audits